 The mission of New York University's Department of Public Safety is to create a safe and secure environment for students, faculty, staff, and visitors to pursue their educational and professional goals across the Global Network University.

 Public Safety in Brooklyn

-The safety and security of our community is paramount.
+The safety and security of our community are paramount.
 Students, faculty, and staff must work together to ensure that the School of Engineering is a safe and comfortable environment for all.
 Below are ways that we keep our community safe and secure, as well as tips that you can follow for your own safety.

 - All members of the community must carry their valid NYU ID card with them at all times.
 These cards must be scanned at each building entrance.
 Individuals are required to show their cards upon request to any Institute official.
-Damaged ID cards must be replaced through Facilities Management, 152 Jacobs Building.
-Lost cards must be reported and replaced by the owner.

 - Using someone else’s ID cards is a violation of the Code of Conduct and will lead to disciplinary sanctions.

 - All guests of NYU Tandon School of Engineering must be signed in by a host.
 The host is responsible for the actions of their guest.
 All guests must abide by the policies and procedures of the university.

 The School of Engineering's Brooklyn location is within MetroTech, a business and education center.
 MetroTech Business Improvement District (BID), a non-profit organization, provides security and other services for the area, including:

 - 28 Public Safety Officers with special Patrol/Peace Officer status

 - 24/7 patrols throughout the district